Urinary Tract Infection in Males Treatment & Management

 Fluid resuscitation is important if the blood pressure is unstable or if the patient is very old.

-IV antibiotics are usually continued until the patient is afebrile for 24 hours, and then oral therapy is prescribed to complete at least 14 days of treatment; usually 30 days of treatment are necessary because most cases are due to chronic prostatitis.
+IV antibiotics are usually continued until the patient is afebrile for 24 hours, and then oral therapy is prescribed to complete at least 14 days of treatment; 30 days of treatment are typically necessary, because most cases are due to chronic prostatitis.

 Emphysematous pyelonephritis